 Eat a Variety of Healthy Foods – Your diet plays a critical role in the risk you have for heart disease and stroke.

 To reduce your risk of heart disease, eat a variety of foods and select foods low in saturated fat, trans fat and sodium.
 Eat plenty of fruits and vegetables, whole grains rich in fiber, fish, nuts, legumes and seeds.
 Limit calorie-heavy beverages sweetened with sugar and limit how much red meat you eat.

 Get Regular Exercise – Like your diet, regular exercise helps support the health of your heart.
-Combining regular cardio exercise with strength training offers the biggest benefits.
+Similarly, combining regular cardio exercise with strength training offers the biggest benefits.
 Exercise helps to strengthen your heart and offers so many benefits when it comes to your entire health.